'Singham' actor Kajal Aggarwal turns investor, invests in D2C start-up The Ayurveda Company

 Singham actor Kajal Aggarwal has turned investor.
-She has now come on board as the first investor the direct-to-consumer Ayurveda brand The Ayurveda Company, which has initiated its Series A funding round.
+She has now come on board as the first investor in the direct-to-consumer Ayurveda brand The Ayurveda Company, which has initiated its Series A funding round.
 The Series A round is expected to close at up to $15 million.

 Talking about her investment, Aggarwal shared that the brand stands out because of its honest, ethical and hand-picked Ayurvedic formulations.
 "I truly believe that Ayurveda holds the power to transform this world, making it a better, kinder place, which is why I joined The Ayurveda Company's mission to heal the world with Ayurveda," she added.